autocrypt/autocrypt/doc/level0.rst

 Conceptually, we represent this state as a table named ``autocrypt_peer_state`` indexed by the peer's :doc:`canonicalized e-mail address <address-canonicalization>` and key type.
-In level 0, there is only one type, ``p``, so level 0 agents can implement this by indexing only the peer's e-mail address.
+In level 0, there is only one type, ``0``, so level 0 agents can implement this by indexing only the peer's e-mail address.

 For each e-mail address and type, an agent MUST store the following